 Josep Batlló bought the building in 1903, and in 1904, Josep hired Gaudí to renovate it.
 In true Gaudí-style, he did just that.
 The results are out of this world.
 The house it one of my favourites to visit.

 It is said that the top of the building, where the middle tower, cross, and bulb are, resembles a lance.
-The arched roof and tile works resemble the spine of a dragon with the lance being plunged into its back.
+The arched roof and tile work resemble the spine of a dragon with a lance being plunged into its back.
 Possibly a reference to the patron saint of Catalonia, Sant Jordi.

 CASA MILÀ, LA PEDRERA

-La Pedrera ‘The Stone Quarry’, another of Gaudí’s famous UNESCO World Heritage sites.
-It was designed and built between 1906 and 1912 and is another favourite building of mine.
+La Pedrera, ‘The Stone Quarry’, another of Gaudí’s famous UNESCO World Heritage sites.
+Gaudí designed and built it between 1906 and 1912, and it is another favourite building of mine.
 It is an absolute masterpiece.
 One standard admission ticket, skip the line and an audio guide is €25.

 CASA AMATLLER

-Take part in a guided tour and go around the house room to room.
+Take part in a guided tour and go around the house room by room.
 Here, you will learn about the history of the family and their chocolate dynasty.
-Afterwards you get a cup of Amatller hot chocolate to taste for yourself.
+Afterwards, you get a cup of thick and creamy Amatller hot chocolate to taste for yourself.
 It is seriously delicious!

 CASA DE LES PUNXES

 This is an absolutely gorgeous building designed by architect Josep Puig i Cadafalch.
 Built to resemble a medieval castle with its iconic pointed towers.
-You will learn all about the architect himself and the history of the people who lived here.
+Here, you will learn all about the architect himself and the history of the people who lived in the building.
 You will also learn the fascinating story of Sant Jordi, Saint George, and his connection to the people of Catalunya.

 MERCADO DE LA BOQUERIA